jotefer/josn-translations-to-csv/README.md

 ```

 Run `py scritp.py`
+Results CSV file will be in `output` directory.

+### Usage: CSV to JSON files
+Add csv file named `data.csv` to `input` directory.
+CSV should be same format as output from JSONtoCSV script
+Run `script-revert.py`
-Results will be in `output` directory.
+Results JSON files will be in `output` directory.